RepRapLtd/AnalogueNeuralNet/README.md

 ![Axon to synapse connections](https://github.com/RepRapLtd/AnalogueNeuralNet/blob/main/Electronics/Diagrams/crosspoint/crosspoint-Axon%20to%20synapse%20connections.png)

-The switch matrix works in exactly the same way as before (though there are different numbers of rows and columns).
+The switch matrix works in exactly the same way as before (though there are different numbers of rows and columns), but this time it is switching digital signals.
 Once again only one switch on a row may be closed, but any number in a column may be closed.
-So any output, O, can be routed to any number of inputs, I, but each input can only be driven by one thing.
+So any output, O, can be routed to any number of inputs, I, but each input can only be driven by one output.

 There are also GROUND and Vdd columns that allow any input to be set permanently to 0 or 1.